Website-2/zbp-language-services.github.io/services.md

 <br>
 <h5><a display=none id="market_research_transcription">Market research transcription</a></h5>
 <br>
-If it's a native English transcriber you're looking for who will produce a transcript
+If it's a native English transcriber you're looking for to produce transcripts that are in line with your expectations, you've come to the right place.
+Just send me an email with information about your project and I'll get back to you ASAP.
 <br>
 * Transcription and content analysis, for market research report writers and product teams that need to evaluate interview series quickly and efficiently
 * Transcription proofreading, for language service providers that want to offer their clients insightful transcripts